lukakerr/plyr/README.md

-# plyr
+# Plyr

-plyr is a hyperminimal, lightweight MacOS music playback desktop application.
+Plyr is a hyperminimal, lightweight macOS music playback desktop application.

 Audio files are looked for in the `~/Music` directory.
 If none are found, the app will notify you and terminate.